lahabana/jobberTrack/README.md

 `setDefaultTimeout(timeout)` set the default timeout of all the jobs created by this JobberTrack to `timeout`

-`create(timeout, callback)` Creates a new job with the status 'waiting' and call callback(err, resource) where resource is a JobberTrack.Resource . timeout can be omited if it has been set previously for the JobberTrack using `setDefaultTimeout()`
+`create(timeout, data, callback)` Creates a new job with the status 'waiting' and call callback(err, resource) where resource is a JobberTrack.Resource . timeout can be ommited if it has been set previously for the JobberTrack using `setDefaultTimeout()`. `data` is whatever you want to store in the redis store.

 `get(id, callback)` Look for the object with the key 'id' and calls callback(err, resource) where resource is the resource loaded from the redis store.